linuxgurugamer/RetractableLiftingSurface/ReadMe-DeployableCtrlSrf.md

-The project DeployableCtrlSrf is independent of the RetractableLiftingSurface, and has been included here for convinience only.
+The project DeployableCtrlSrf is independent of the RetractableLiftingSurface, and has been included here for convenience only.

 Deployable Aero Surface Plugin for Kerbal Space Program 1.2.2 by DerpyFirework